Photography: Manipulated, Metal and Color on Aluminium.

 This photo-montage is from the series “Animus imperat corpori ” meaning “Spirit commands the body”.
 The spirit in this series is represented by animals.
 They each represent parts/limitations/qualities of our mind.
 Representing situations where the spirit takes over and transforms the physical limitations.

-This particular photomontage is inspired by the beauty of koi fishes.
-Beyond the particular aura and beliefs on koi fishes, it is the reality that is challenged.
+This particular photo-montage is inspired by the beauty of koi fishes.
+Beyond the particular beliefs on koi fishes, it is the reality that is challenged.
+How do we leave space for animals in our all concrete reality?

 Parked or free?
 Can the mind free itself from any situation?
-More than “how a fish can be swimming in a 2 mm water spill”, this photomontage is inviting us to wonder “how can we, as humans, be enduring almost impossible environment conditions and still be free”.
+More than “how a fish can be swimming in a 2 mm water spill”, this photo-montage is inviting us to wonder “how do we, as humans, be enduring almost impossible environment conditions and still be free.
+Are we?”.

 About the medium : This limited edition image gets printed directly onto a sheet of 1.6 mm (1/16″) thick aluminum, is signed and numbered by me.